oda-hub/doc-handbook/README.md

    *  **Make documentation discoverable! - i.e. referenced from known locations**.
 Not discoverable doc is all but useless and will likely be re-done unknowing.
    *  not be afraid to put references to diverse resources, including restricted internal resources.
    *  be sure that doc leads from somewhere and gets somewhere, **anticipate doc user flow**
    *  in particular **in document is abandoned, outdated, or moved, leave a reference to follow-up**.
-Dont let reader be lost!
+Do not let reader be lost!
 * try to follow [metadata ontology](https://redmine.astro.unige.ch/projects/cdci/wiki/Metadata-Schema)

-### Syncronozing git, redmine, etc
+### Synchronizing git, redmine, etc

 We have many sources for doc.
 Luckily, we have tools to synchronize them.

 For example [redmine-flow] (try `pip install redmine-flow`) allows to push/pull docs from redmine similarly to git.
 To convert between doc formats, it's good to use [pandoc].

+### On the Style

+Style is important, but it has a purpose.
+Let us not focus on taste too much and make style work for us.
+See dedicated [note](style-guide.md).